Torvaney/regista/README.md

 the [broom
 package](https://www.tidyverse.org/articles/2018/07/broom-0-5-0/).

-For instance, to get predictions of Home/Draw/Away probabilities as columns in a dataframe:
+To get predictions of Home/Draw/Away probabilities as columns in a dataframe, you can use the `broom::augment` function:

 ``` r
 library(tidyverse)